DinoChiesa/Gemini-Function-Calling/README.md

 In the above :
 - `:gemini` => `https://generativelanguage.googleapis.com`
-- `:model` => something like `gemini-2.5-flash-preview-05-20` or one of the other available Gemini models
+- `:model` => something like `gemini-2.5-flash` or one of the other available Gemini models
-- `:apikey` => the value you get from [Google AI Studio](https://aistudio.google.com/)
+- `:apikey` => a key you get from [Google AI Studio](https://aistudio.google.com/)
 - `:generateContent` => is what it is.
 It does not get replaced with anything.
 It's just part of the Gemini API interface.

+In this case, the caller is not telling Gemini about any available tools.
+Gemini will be able to respond to this kind of prompt ("What are some good approaches to improving my sleep quality?") without any extra outside help.

-When submitting a prompt to the LLM, an app can augment that JSON to provide the model with a description of "tools" that THE APP can use to help the LLM respond to the user's prompt.
+In the case where there are local tools, when submitting a prompt to the LLM, the app augments that JSON to provide the model with a description of "tools" that the app can use to help the LLM respond to the user's prompt.

 A modified payload might look like this: